Pop quiz: Where can you find Florida’s third largest bus fleet?

 10. Thinking of heading to the water parks?
 There is a dedicated bus stop for Blizzard Beach at Disney's Animal Kingdom, so head to that theme park and transfer to the Blizzard Beach stop to head to that destination.
 To get to Typhoon Lagoon, you can take a special bus from Epcot to the water park; if that bus is not running, try taking a Disney Springs bus from any resort hotel to Disney Springs to switch to the Typhoon Lagoon bus.
 Remember to ask a Cast Member about which bus is running where, as routes are subject to change.

-11. As of August 2016, the resort is changing the way guests can travel via bus from the theme parks to Disney Springs.
-Between 4 p.m. and 11 p.m. -- or two hours after the park closes, whichever comes first -- you can hitch a bus directly to the entertainment, shopping, and dining complex.
-Keep in mind that this doesn't work for when you want to get to a park from Disney Springs; for that, you will still have to take one of the Disney Springs buses to a hotel, then switch to a park bus.
+11. Between 4 p.m. and 11 p.m. – or one hour after the park closes, whichever comes first – you can hitch a bus directly to Disney Springs from the parks.
+Keep in mind that this doesn't work for when you want to get to a park from the entertainment, shopping, and dining complex; for that, you will still have to take one of the Disney Springs buses to a hotel, then switch to a park bus.